GabrielMartinMoran/pymodelio/README.md

 )
 ```

-Or you can call `from_dict` factory constructor for instantiating the models by deserializing a python dictionary
+Also, instead of initializing a models using their constructors, we can deserialize them from python dictionaries by calling `from_dict` factory constructor.

 ```py
 computer = Computer.from_dict({